Elina117/RecomededSystem/README.md

-## Description of the Completed Work
+### Updated Description of the Completed Work

-As part of the assignment, I developed a recommendation system for the student social network.
-This system generates personalized feeds for users, taking into account their individual characteristics, past activity, and the content of the posts.
+As part of the assignment, I developed a recommendation system for a student social network.
+This system generates personalized feeds for users, taking into account their individual characteristics, past activity, and post content.

 ### 1. Data Collection
 The raw data used included tables containing information about users, their profiles, communities, posts, and user activity (such as likes and post views).